awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

 1. Choose **Next: Configure Security Group**\.

-1. On the **Configure Security Group** page, shown following, choose **Select an existing security group**, and then choose an existing security group, such as the `tutorial-securitygroup` created in [ Create a VPC Security Group for a Public Web Server](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupEC2)\.
-The security group must include inbound rules for SSH and HTTP access\.
+1. On the **Configure Security Group** page, shown following, choose **Select an existing security group**\.
+Then choose an existing security group, such as the `tutorial-securitygroup` created in [ Create a VPC Security Group for a Public Web Server](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupEC2)\.
+Make sure that the security group that you choose includes inbound rules for Secure Shell \(SSH\) and HTTP access\.
 ![\[Configure Security Group\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/Tutorial_WebServer_16.png)

 1. Choose **Review and Launch**\.